CBICA/NiChart_Tissue_Segmentation/README.md

 ```

 This will take some time, but will build a containerized version of your current repo.
 Be aware that this includes any local changes!
-The nichart_dlmuse.sif file can be distributed via direct download, or pushed to a container registry that accepts SIF images.
+The nichart_tissue_segmentation.sif file can be distributed via direct download, or pushed to a container registry that accepts SIF images.

 ## Usage
 Pre-trained nnUNet models for the skull-stripping and segmentation tasks can be found in the [NiChart_Tissue_Segmentation - 0.0.0](https://github.com/CBICA/NiChart_Tissue_Segmentation/releases/tag/0.0.0) release as an [artifact](https://github.com/CBICA/NiChart_Tissue_Segmentation/releases/download/0.0.0/nnUNet_model.zip).
 Feel free to use it under the package's [license](LICENSE).